Where to Stay in Havana Cuba

 If you are reading this in Havana don’t worry!
 I left the Fathom cruise ship without any maps completely solo and while I briefly wondered if that was a practical idea, it ended up being quite fine.
 I have a pretty good sense for direction and what is also helpful is that there are 4 main squares in Old Havana which form a general arc that connect one to another.

 In that sense, it felt very ‘Madrid‘ and Spanish like!
 At each main square, there is a tourist map in English with helpful directions which points out the main monuments and sights.
-If you have more time in Cuba, check out this budget Cuba travel guide or this post on Cuba transportation options.

 What are you most looking forward to in Cuba?